shreeharinw/youtube_playlist_downloader_as_mp3/README.md

 # Finally
-I want to thank the developers of the amazing pytube package powers my script to run efficiently in dowloading entire playlist of a channel.
+I want to thank the developers of the amazing pytube package, this powers my script to run efficiently in dowloading entire playlist of a channel.

 # How it works?